 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose, pp. 206, from "American Slavery as It Is," by Theodore Weld.
-It is part of a table in a section "III.
-Brandings, Maimings, Gun-shot Wounds, etc." This table might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account by David Hawley, pp. 252, from "American Slavery as It Is," by Theodore Weld. "the rope then passing behind his body, thence to the neck of a horse on which rode the master, with a club about three feet long, and had been used on his head, so as to wear off the hair and skin in several places, and the blood was running freely from his mouth and nose; his heels very much bruised by the horse's feet, as the master rode on him because he would not go fast enough."
+"Such cases were not unfrequent."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.